Climate change statement

 The TCFD also includes recommendations on scenario analysis.
 We don’t believe top-down scenarios are relevant or effective for understanding the climate change related risks and opportunities of our investments at portfolio level, however we regularly consider different scenarios at a company level.
 We will incorporate climate related risks and opportunities in our company level disclosures.

 The TCFD is also a useful model for the companies we invest in to use for their reporting.
 However, we do not see it as a ‘tick the box’ exercise and are more interested in seeing an integrated approach to reporting which covers all relevant issues as part of the company’s strategy.
 We will encourage companies to refer to TCFD where we believe their climate change reporting needs to be improved.

 Is your engagement and voting strategy aligned with your climate change commitment?

 Engaging with companies and proxy voting are core parts of our investment process.
 In the same way our investment process seeks out quality companies that are well positioned for sustainable development, our engagement and voting revolves around understanding and encouraging improvements in those areas.

 One of the expected outcomes from our action plan is increasing ambition and falling emissions from the companies we invest in.
 We will use engagement to support our companies in the climate challenge.
-In our first climate change report we will provide baseline analysis of company ambition and emissions performance, and will then use that information to encourage companies to improve where meaningful.
+In our Climate Report we provide analysis of company emissions and targets, and will use that information to encourage companies to improve.